ankurs/Feed/README.md

 go get -u github.com/golang/lint/golint
 ```

-now you can build the package by using `make build`
+now you can build the package by running `make build` and test the package by running `make ci`

 ## gRPC
 for gRPC, you need to follow the following steps